ashfaqfazlin/prism_mvp/DEPLOY.md

 3. Render will read `render.yaml` and create two services:
    - **prism-api** (backend)
    - **prism** (frontend)
-4. When prompted for environment variables, you can leave them blank for now (we’ll set them after the first deploy).
+4. When prompted for environment variables, you can leave them blank for now (we'll set them after the first deploy).

 ## 2. First deploy